About

 • Cover and let the coffee brew at room temperature or in the fridge for 15 – 20 hours (up to 24 hours).

 • Remove the straining basket and let it drain for about 10 minutes into the cold brew (to let all of the liquid drain out).
-DO NOT PRESS ON THE COFFEE GROUNDS.
+DO NOT press on the coffee grounds.

 • IF you place the coffee grounds in a jug or bowl, pour the mix through a large sieve to remove the larger coffee grounds.
 Let the coffee drain for about 15 minutes and discard the coffee grounds.

-• Strain the coffee through a fine sieve or coffee filter or cheesecloth, to remove the finer coffee grounds.
+• Strain the coffee through a fine sieve or coffee filter or cheesecloth to remove the finer coffee grounds.
 Allow the coffee grounds to drain for about 15 minutes to make sure all of the liquid has drained out.
-DO NOT PRESS ON THE COFFEE GROUNDS.
+DO NOT press on the coffee grounds.

-• Store the cold brew coffee in a container / jug with a lid, in the fridge, for up to 2 weeks.
+• Store the cold brew coffee in a container / jug with a lid, in the fridge, for up to 1 week.

 Cookie Butter Creamer